m3talsmith/wellspring/src/content/stories/creeping.md

 We have to keep an eye out for the adventurous and zealous.
 The feds have ears planted everywhere, that we are sure of; but it's adventurism taken up by their hands covertly, that we must really protect against.
 Their manipulations to divide or break us are laced with this.

 _A woman struggles to free herself.
-Non-descript men are bottling her in, hands firmly on her arms and shoulders, trying to bow and herd her.
-A shout!
-The kicking fury of heavy boots, trampling and collapsing the knees of some of the attackers._
+Non-descript men are bottling her in, hands firmly on her arms and shoulders, trying to bow and herd her._

+_A shout!
+The kicking fury of heavy boots, trampling and collapsing the knees of some of the woman's attackers._

 Ten more feet and I am covered in grime.
 There's more than mud and leaves, sticks and rocks, here.
 Pools of puke and viscera soak into the ground slowly.